tmspnn/demo/README.md

-# demo
+# node-boilerplate

-A NodeJS demo with templates and rest API.
+A NodeJS boilerplate with templates and rest API.